vahidj/cayman/index.md

 # [](#header-1)What is your preferred way of coding in scalding?

 Just my preference.
 I prefer to build my code using [Apache Maven](https://maven.apache.org/).
 In terms of the IDE, if I'm working on a project with more than one class, I use [ScalaIDE](http://scala-ide.org/) otherwise I simply use [VIM](http://www.vim.org/).
 I don't use the IDE for building the code and I only use it for autocompletion  and project browsing.
-You may need to install some plugins for the autocompletion though.
+You may need to install some plugins for autocompletion though.

 When I code I usually have two pages opened in my browser and 80% of the times they can provide me with what I'm looking for: